- 1/2 cup coconut palm sugar

 - 3/4 cup dairy-free dark mini chocolate chips

 - Preheat oven to 375 degrees.
 Line a baking sheet with parchment paper.

 - In a high-speed blender process the sugar and melted extra virgin coconut oil for 1-minute, or until smooth.
 Add in the egg, vanilla extract and beans; process until smooth and creamy.
 Set wet ingredients aside.

-- In a large mixing bowl mix together the flour, wheat germ, baking soda and salt.
+- In a large mixing bowl mix together the flour, flax seed meal, baking soda and salt.
 Stir the wet ingredients in with the dry (the dough will be very stiff; use two knives to “cut” the ingredients and mix well.)
 Add in the nuts and chocolate chips.
 Mix well until all ingredients are well blended.

 - Measure one tablespoon of cookie dough per cookie and roll the dough in your hand into a ball.
 Place cookies on a baking sheet about 1/2 inch apart.
 Press each cookie gently several times with a fork to flatten.
 Bake until the cookies are golden, about 11-14 minutes (do not over bake).
 Transfer cookies to a rack to cool.